zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

   SETROPTS RACLIST(DIGTMAP) REFRESH
   ```

-  Alternatively, if you disabled the internal API ML mapper, use the following command to add the certificate to an ACID
+  Alternatively, if you disabled the internal API ML mapper, use the following command to add the certificate to an ACID:

   ```racf
   RACDCERT ADD(<dataset>) ID(<userid>) WITHLABEL('<label>') TRUST